- When does the regular legislative session begin and end?

 - Go to the Bill List page and enter any information you know about the bill.
 There are many search filters to help you find the bill by type, sponsor, filed date, effective date, etc.

-- To search the current Flsenate.gov and the archive site, simply type your query in the search box at the top of your screen.
+- To search the current Flsenate.gov, simply type your query in the search box at the top of your screen.
 For information on refining your search, go to Search Tips.

 17. Where can I find amendments that are taken up?